Being Hard on Yourself Doesn't Make You a Better Parent

 1. Maybe you need more sleep.

 2. Maybe you need to take a vow of Yellibacy and let your kids give you a star for each day you don't yell.

-5. Maybe you need to join a group or course where you can talk with other parents and get support.
+5. Maybe you need to join a group or course forum where you can talk with other parents and get support.

 6. Maybe you need to shower yourself with more love and compassion.
 You can only be emotionally generous to your child if you're emotionally generous to yourself.

 Any of these ideas (or any other change you need) will take work on your part.
 But life is short, and you deserve it.
 And your child deserves it.
 The days with your child may feel long, but childhood is short.
 Every day, your child is creating memories.
 He's shaping his brain.
-She's laying the foundation for relationships for the rest of her life.
+She's laying the foundation for the relationships she'll choose for the rest of her life.

 You don't have to change all at once.
 The most lasting changes come one step at a time, from creating new habits.
 For today, why not make a clear intention to give yourself the support you need?
 Write down the first step you'll take to give yourself more support.